NoelleSimp/TCL/characters/pyro/amber.md

 | GU | 2B |
 | Frames | 35 |

+* The explosion has the blunt attribute that lets it damage shields and shatter frozen enemies like claymores.
+* **Baron Bunny** can be picked up by Anemo units like Jean and Sucrose when they use their elemental skills.
+* The explosion radius is smaller than the animation so take care when aiming it.
+* A percentage of Amber's HP is used to determine how much damage **Baron Bunny** can take before exploding.
 * Baron Bunny is allowed to have a hydro or cryo aura, as well as be frozen.
   * Only environmental effects may apply the hydro aura.
   * Most reactions function properly on this aura, notably: crystalize, swirl, superconduct, and shatter.